Skimmable-Code-pls/MLPMixer_numpy/README.md

 -   Contrary to what I originally worried about GELU activation function having an impact in creating vanishing gradient due to >90% 'pixels' of normalised UNSW-NB15 dataset within the range [-2.5; 0], it turnt out that replacing GELU with Tanh just made things worse, which it shouldn't have been had my worry was correct.
 So if it's not activation function, then tweaking weight decay and learning rate are so far the only way to deal with vanishing gradients.
 - Permutation invariance isn't as big of a deal as I have originally thought given this project and [someone's else project on MLP-Mixer](https://github.com/sijan67/Exploring-the-MLP-Mixer-Architecture/tree/main).
 However, this maybe just means that when the resolution is very small and the amount of redundant pixel is very very small, the adverse effect of permutation invariance isn't amplified as it would be have if the resolution was 224x224 for example.

-To Build From Scratch without using torch
-- [ ] Gradient accumulation for more desired batch size = 4096 and reduce code overhead.
-For the moment, this is low priority because it doesn't make sense to accumulate for desired batch size = 4096 when the training dataset only has 20000 samples, and doing this requires me to rewrite def backward of every layer and activation function to incorporate gradient accumulation.
-- [ ] Build MAE from scratch then add-on MLP-Mixer backbone to counter overfitting problem.
-To adapt random_masking module, create a dropout mask with uniform distribution then elementwise-multiply with projected input; take caution in adapting id_restores.
-To adapt decoder, start by reverse-engineering [this code](https://github.com/facebookresearch/mae/blob/main/models_mae.py#L172-L196)
-- [ ] Can use pretrained MAE or build and train VAE from scratch to create latent, then add random noise to that latent

 Here are the stuffs I have built from scratch without using torch
 - [x] Linear layer w/ manual backprop and init weight & bias w/ Kaiming uniform distribution